Ten Great Medicinal Herbs for Prepping Your “Doomsday” Garden (Part II)

 Garlic

-Garlic is a terrific spice for cooking, but it has outstanding health benefits, and it can be taken often because it’s one of the safest herbs.
-However, it looks like cooking garlic will considerably weaken its anti-viral and anti-bacterial effectiveness.
+Garlic is a terrific spice for cooking, but it also has outstanding health benefits and can be taken often because it’s one of the safest herbs.
+However, cooking garlic will considerably weaken its anti-viral and anti-bacterial effectiveness.
 Eating it raw is a more potent way to stay healthy, but it will also drive everyone else away.
-If you’d rather not eat a clove of raw garlic, and if you can, try soaking a quarter pound of peeled garlic in a half quart of brandy, seal, shake each day, strain, and bottle after two weeks; then ingest 25-30 drops each day.

-For flu, colds, cough, and respiratory infections, you can make a cough syrup from garlic if you’d prefer not to eat it raw — add a bit of honey to make it taste better if you want to.
+For flu, colds, coughs, and respiratory infections, you can make a cough syrup from garlic if you’d prefer not to eat it raw.
+Add a bit of honey to make it taste better if you want to.
 Likewise, garlic tea will aid in sore throats.
-Other internal uses that garlic can remedy are strep throat, ulcers, some viruses, high blood pressure, stomach cancer, blood thinning, bladder problems, colic in babies, and kidney issues.

-Garlic has anti-infection in addition to anti-bacterial agents when used topically.
+Garlic has anti-infective properties, in addition to being an anti-bacterial agent, when used topically.
 For example, take a slice of garlic clove, briefly heat it in virgin olive oil, cool it, strain it, and then apply one or two drops to an aching ear or tooth.
-Additionally, you can create an ointment from a garlic clove to treat athlete’s foot, joint pain, wounds, skin infections, cuts, and any other kind of external fungus or skin irritation.

 Peppermint

-This is a beneficial herb — and it tastes good too!
+This is a beneficial herb, and it tastes good, too!
 The Peppermint leaf makes a great tea and is a good cure for throat inflammation, cough, sinus infections, the common cold, heartburn, respiratory infections, menstrual cramps, nausea, irritable bowel syndrome, morning sickness, appetite stimulant, stomach cramps, vomiting, overgrowth of bacteria of the small intestine, diarrhea, gas, upset stomach, and muscle spasms.

 Peppermint oil is suitable for external use for nerve pain, headaches, muscle pain, toothaches, itchiness, mouth inflammation, an allergic rash, joint conditions, viral and bacterial infections, and keeping away mosquitoes.